-- ensuring necessary provision is made for any pupil with SEND - ensuring that when the Headteacher/SENDCO has been informed by the LA that a pupil has SEND, those needs are made known to all those who are likely to teach him/her - ensuring that staff are aware of the importance of identifying and providing for pupils who have SEN. - consult LA or other Governing Bodies when necessary to co-ordinate SEND provision in the area as a whole - ensuring all pupils with SEND have access to the National Curriculum and receive special educational provision required including efficient use of resources - report to parents on implementation of the school's policy for pupils with SEND - have regard to the Code of Practice when carrying out duties towards pupils - ensure that parents are notified of a decision by the school that SEND provision is being made for their child
+- Ensuring necessary provision is made for any pupil with SEND. - Ensuring that when the Headteacher/SENDCO has been informed by the LA that a pupil has SEND, those needs are made known to all those who are likely to teach him/her. - Ensuring that staff are aware of the importance of identifying and providing for pupils who have SEN. - Consult LA or other Governing Bodies when necessary to co-ordinate SEND provision in the area as a whole. - Ensuring all pupils with SEND have access to the National Curriculum and receive special educational provision required including efficient use of resources. - Report to parents on implementation of the school's policy for pupils with SEND. - Having regard to the Code of Practice when carrying out duties towards pupils.

+• Ensuring that parents are notified of a decision by the school that SEND provision is being made for their child.